Skip to main content

 • Days until next period

-Predictions improve with more data -- the more cycles you record, the more accurate the calculation gets.
+Predictions improve with more data — the more cycles you log, the more accurate the calculation.

 In the UI

-The screen shows a calendar with period days marked, week/month/quarter views, a prediction card, and the record history.
+The screen shows a calendar with period days marked, views by week, month, and quarter, a prediction card, and the log history.

 Health activities